EarthEngineering/docker-earth-quickstart/README.md

 docker run -it -p 9090:9090 \
   --name earth \
   -v $PWD/accounts-data:/config \
-  earthengineering/quickstart
+  earthengineering/spark
 ```

-If `accounts-data/accounts.json` exists, Earth Quickstart will use it each time it runs.
+If `accounts-data/accounts.json` exists, Earth Spark will use it each time it runs.
 If you need specific addresses, you can edit `accounts.json`, put your own private keys in the `privateKeys` array, and run the container.

 #### Logging